-a) The sequential decays of spinning particles like (\ref{slh})\cite{fs} allow to determine, in principle, the longitudinal polarization of the intermediate baryon, say $\Lambda_c$, and the interference between different helicity amplitudes, which is impossible for the $B\to D$ semi-leptonic transition.
-As we shall see, just the interference terms, as well as the $\Lambda_c$ longitudinal polarization, may help discriminating among different interactions.

-b) Of course, the three scenarios above do not cover all of the possible kinds of NP which may explain the tensions of data with the SM[12,16,18,28-31]; however, they help singling out some observables which are sensitive to the different interactions.
+The sequential decays of spinning particles, like (\ref{slh})\cite{fs}, allow to determine, in principle, the longitudinal polarization of the intermediate baryon, say $\Lambda_c$, and the interference between different hadron helicity amplitudes, which is problematic in the case of $B \to D^{(*)} \tau \bar{\nu}_{\tau}$ decays.
+As we shall see, such observables may help discriminating among different interactions.
+Indeed, although the three scenarios above do not cover all possible kinds of NP which may explain the tensions of data with the SM[16,21,23,34-37], they help illustrating the sensitivity of the distribution to the different interactions.

-In this note, firstly, we give the most general expression of the differential decay width of the process (\ref{slh}) in a non-covariant formalism; then, we derive and calculate the coefficients of that expression according to the above mentioned interactions.
+In this letter, firstly, we parametrize the differential decay width of the process (\ref{slh}); then, we calculate the coefficients of the parametrization according to the above mentioned interactions.